 40.2 Olive Tree.
 Paul also used the term “nature” to describe the natural growth of an olive tree.
 He used a grafting analogy with an olive tree to contrast the grafting of “natural” (cultivated) olive branches and against grafting of wild olive branches (1 Corinthians 11:14; Romans 11:24).
 A believer with The Spiritual Gift of Teaching may have a ministry of explaining theological truths using analogies from nature.

 Slaves of Righteousness

 41.1 Truth and Faith.
 Paul explained that believers were once slaves of sin, but they became obedient from the heart to that form of teaching to which they were committed, and, having been freed from sin, they became slaves of righteousness (Romans 6:15-19).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching people how to overcome the weakness of their flesh, and live in triumph as slaves of Jesus Christ, through obedience to the teachings of Jesus Christ.

 The Teaching Ministry about Masters

 42.2 Purity of Doctrine.
-Bond-slaves must be subject to their own masters in everything, to be well-pleasing, not argumentative, not pilfering, but showing good faith so that they will adorn the doctrine of God our Savior in every respect (Titus 2:9-11, page 1866).
+Bond-slaves must be subject to their own masters in everything, to be well-pleasing, not argumentative, not pilfering, but showing good faith so that they will adorn the doctrine of God our Savior in every respect (Titus 2:9-11).
 Godly doctrine must always wear the clothes of Godly actions.
 We live our doctrine by how we act each day, all day.
 A believer with The Spiritual Gift of Teaching may have a ministry of instructing slaves, soldiers, employees, or others to adorn the doctrine of God with their good behavior– no pilfering, not argumentative, always showing good faith.

 Section Forty Three